-8.3 Importer of Record
+9.3 Importer of Record

-Imports are currently treated differently depending on whether the goods are being imported from countries within or outside the EU.
-Most goods imported from other EU countries are freely circulating on the EU single market and so can be imported with minimal customs control and no import duty or VAT to pay.
-Importers of goods from outside the EU must make an import declaration to customs, and will generally have to pay import duty and import VAT.
+Imports are currently treated differently, depending on whether the goods are being imported from countries within or outside the EU.
+As at the date of writing, most goods imported from other EU countries are freely circulating on the EU single market and so can be imported with minimal customs control and no import duty or VAT to pay.
+Importers of goods from outside the EU must make an import declaration to customs and will generally have to pay import duty and import VAT.